Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Saints stats and trends

-- The Saints have an against the spread record of 4-0 in their four games as an underdog of 1.5 points or more this year.
+- The Saints have been underdogs by 2.5 points or more four times this season and have covered the spread every time.

-- New Orleans' games this year have gone over the point total five times in nine opportunities (55.6%).
+- New Orleans' games this year have hit the over on five of nine set point totals (55.6%).

-- New Orleans is 4-1 against the spread and 4-1 overall in games when it scores more than 23.1 points.
+- When New Orleans scores more than 23.1 points, it is 4-1 against the spread and 4-1 overall.

-- When New Orleans churns out more than 349.5 yards, the team is 3-2 against the spread and 2-3 overall.
+- When New Orleans amasses more than 349.5 yards, the team is 3-2 against the spread and 2-3 overall.

-- This season the Saints have eight turnovers, one fewer than the Eagles have takeaways (9).
+- The Saints have turned the ball over eight times, one fewer times than the Eagles have forced turnovers (9).

 Home and road insights

-- At home this year, Philadelphia has one win against the spread and is 0-4 overall.

-- Philadelphia has gone over the total twice in four home games this season.
+- Philadelphia has hit the over twice in four home games this year.

-- This year away from home, New Orleans is 3-2 against the spread and 3-2 overall.
+- On the road, New Orleans is 3-2 against the spread, and 3-2 overall.

-- The Saints have one win ATS (1-2) away from home as 1.5-point underdogs or more.
+- The Saints have one win ATS (1-2) as 2.5-point underdogs or more on the road.

-- In five away games this season, New Orleans has hit the over twice.
+- New Orleans has gone over the total twice in five road games this season.

 Powered by Data Skrive.